 More specifically, it struck me that the little man could now mint tokens like companies could issues shares.
 These tokens could even mimic an IPO and be traded on a decentralized exchange.
 All for pennies!
 Compare this to the hundreds of thousands an IPO and stock market listing would cost in the old world of finance.

 JPJA was the experiment which proved the point.
 Through a defined model of ownership, revenue and distribution – fully verifiable on the blockchain – a new financial reality was born.

 After I made the announcement I listed some tokens on the decentralized exchange.
 At the same time I did not want to beg for money, so I put a symbolic price of $0.30.

 I did make a few sales;

-  I am happy a few forum users joined the experiment, and especially that one managed to buy with BTC despite the horrible Counterwallet UX.
-If you are interested, you can find some frustrated posts in the bitcointalk thread.
+I am happy a few forum users joined the experiment, and especially that one managed to buy with BTC despite a horrible Counterwallet UX at the time.
+If you are interested, you can find some frustrated posts in the old bitcointalk thread.
 Today a similar sell can be done painlessly with a dispenser contract.